cetic/fadi/doc/USERMANAGEMENT.md

 userpassword: ThereIsNoTry
 ```

-Now you can go to `import`, paste that template and click `proceed` and the user will be added.
+Now go to `import`, paste that template and click `proceed` and the user will be added.

 <img src="images/installation/Luke.gif" alt="Add a user"/>

 #### Add the user manually

-You can add a user manually through phpLDAPadmin, after connecting go to `Create new entry here`:
+Add a user manually through phpLDAPadmin, after connecting go to `Create new entry here`:

 <img src="images/installation/Create_new.gif" alt="Create user"/>